yutaokkots/Design-Patterns/design-patterns/OOP01-creational-patterns/creational-patterns.md

 ## Builder Pattern

 The Builder Pattern separates the construction of a complex object from its representation, allowing the same construction process to create different representations.
 This pattern helps manage the construction of complex objects step by step and facilitates the creation of varied products.

-## Factory Method Pattern

-The factory method pattern defines an interface for creating an object but allows subclasses to alter the type of objects that will be created.
-It promotes loose coupling between the creator and the products, providing flexibility in instantiating different types of objects.

 ## Prototype Pattern